KyroChi/pluribus-puppet/README.md

 CLI (...) > vlan-create id 101 scope fabric ports none
 ```

-With Puppet, this same vlan can be not created, but managed with the following deceleration:
+With Puppet, this same vLAN can be not only created, but managed with the following deceleration:
 ```puppet
 pn_vlan { '101':
     ensure => present,